Cannabis and Exercise: How THC and CBD Can Work for Your Workouts

 For example, you might take a new calisthenics class and feel sore from head to toe the next day.

-There is substantial evidence to suggest that cannabis can help with pain management.
 Although this is an area that could benefit from further research, the existing data reinforces the claims of many athletes that consuming cannabis helps make DOMS less unpleasant and relieves aches and pains associated with working out and an active lifestyle.

 Pain relief offered by cannabis consumption would be comparable to taking an over-the-counter (OTC) pain reliever such as Tylenol or ibuprofen.
 However, cannabis could prove to be a safer pain reliever than the habitual use of OTC pain relievers or other prescribed painkillers such as opiates.